jwkidd3/react-workshop/lessons/04-core-react-concepts/B-hooks.md

 ---
-description: "React manages view state through a mechanism called hooks.   teaches you how to use them as you build components."
+description: "React manages view state through a mechanism called hooks. "
 ---

 Now we want to make it so you can modify what your search parameters are.
 Let's make a new route called SearchParams.jsx and have it accept these search parameters.